pboettch/json-schema-validator/README.md

 - 22 of them are `format`-strings which are not supported.
 - 3 of them are because `pattern` is not implemented for strings
 - and 6 bugs
+  - unicode string length (2x)
+  - multipleOf with fractional numbers (how the heck does fmod work?)
+(1)
+  - number vs integer confusion (2)
+  - big numbers are not working (1)

 # Additional features